 This course provides the student an introduction to the static and dynamic properties of ideal and real fluids.
 The application and use of continuity, energy, and momentum principles in the engineering and study of laminar, turbulent, compressible, and incompressible fluid flow.
 The study of laminar and turbulent flow of fluids in closed conduits and open channels; flow through orifices, weirs, and venturi meters; and flow in pipe networks and pumping systems are emphasized.
-Prerequisites: Eg 320 and Ma 310, or permission of instructor.
+Prerequisites: Pc 210 and Ma 233.